OpenIPC/device-cip-37210/README.md

 3) Turn off the camera

+4) [Connect](https://github.com/OpenIPC/device-cip-37210/blob/main/README.md#connecting-usb-uart-adapter) the camera to the computer with the USB-UART adapter.

-4) Insert prepared microSD card to the camera
+5) Insert prepared microSD card to the camera

-5) Power on a camera
+6) Power on a camera

-6) Wait until camera boot and check on your router web page connected camera and write somewhere obtained camera's IP address.
+7) Wait until camera boot and check on your router web page connected camera and write somewhere obtained camera's IP address.

-7) Pull out microSD card.
+8) Pull out microSD card.

 [Back to Table of contents](https://github.com/OpenIPC/device-cip-37210/blob/main/README.md#table-of-contents)